FriesW/TeamJellyBean/README.md

   --architecture="inception_v3" \
   --image_dir=<$JELLY_PHOTOS_DIR>
 ```
+  The training data must be in JPEG format to retrain it.
   You can change how many training steps you want, default is 4,000.

   This will download the inception_v3 pretrained model, and then retrain the top layer on the image_dir provided.

   #### Classifying Images with New Model

   To classify an image with the **label_image.py** script or **label.sh** bash script you can call

   ` python label_image.py --graph=<$PATH_TO_GRAPH.pb> --image=<$PATH_TO_IMAGE.jpg>`

+  The graph is located under "retrained_model"
   or with **label_image.py** and **label.sh** in same directory

   `./label.sh <$PATH_TO_IMAGE.jpg>`